joshua19881228/joshua19881228.github.io/_posts/Computer_Vision/2016-08-25-my-jumble-of-computer-vision.md

 ### RESOURCES/PERSPECTIVES ###

+* [Generative Deep Learning](https://www.oreilly.com/library/view/generative-deep-learning/9781492041931/) Generative modeling is one of the hottest topics in AI.
+It’s now possible to teach a machine to excel at human endeavors such as painting, writing, and composing music.
+With this practical book, machine-learning engineers and data scientists will discover how to re-create some of the most impressive examples of generative deep learning models, such as variational autoencoders,generative adversarial networks (GANs), encoder-decoder models and world models.
 * [High Performance Face Recognition](https://github.com/ZhaoJ9014/High-Performance-Face-Recognition) This repository provides several high performance models for unconstrained / large-scale / low-shot face recognition.
 * [Awesome-Trajectory-Prediction](https://github.com/xuehaouwa/Awesome-Trajectory-Prediction) This is a list of useful information about trajectory prediction.
 Related papers, datasets and codes are included.
 * [Pedestrian Attribute Recognition Paper List](https://github.com/wangxiao5791509/Pedestrian-Attribute-Recognition-Paper-List)